BUREAU OF DEMOCRACY, HUMAN RIGHTS, AND LABOR

 The law holds bloggers legally accountable for the accuracy of what they post and prohibits posts potentially perceived as defaming an individual’s “honor and dignity.”

 The government prohibited the promotion of religious extremism, separatism, and fundamentalism as well as the instigation of ethnic and religious hatred.

 Articles in state-controlled newspapers reflected the government’s viewpoint.
 The main government newspapers published selected international wire stories.
 The government prohibited legal entities with more than 30 percent foreign ownership from establishing media outlets.
 The government allowed publication of a few private newspapers with limited circulation containing advertising, horoscopes, and some substantive local news, including infrequent stories critical of the government’s socioeconomic policies.
 Some government-controlled print media outlets published articles that openly criticized local municipal administrations.

 There was often little distinction between the editorial content of government and privately owned newspapers.
 Journalists engaged in limited investigative reporting.
-Widely read tabloids occasionally published articles that presented mild criticism of government policies or discussed some problems that the government considered sensitive, such as trafficking in persons.
+Widely read tabloids occasionally published articles that presented mild criticism of government policies or discussed problems that the government considered sensitive, such as trafficking in persons.

 Libel/Slander Laws: The criminal and administrative codes impose significant fines for libel and defamation.
-The government has used charges of libel, slander, and defamation to punish journalists, human rights activists, and others who criticized the president or the government.
-Some bloggers and activists nonetheless openly criticized the government on social media without reprisal.
+The government used charges of libel, slander, and defamation to punish journalists, human rights activists, and others who criticized the president or the government.
+Some bloggers and activists nonetheless openly criticized the government on social media without legal reprisal.